 Our most popular option!
 This allows you to keep your current AskNicely Contacts list intact.
 The imported CSV gives the Contact list a refresh with up-to-date custom data fields, recently adopted contacts, and all those whom you want to make “Active”, allowing them to be eligible for a survey.

 Adding in those last minute contacts to receive a survey before your scheduler starts?
 Capture the contacts that may not have been added in time for the schedulers to survey and have them queued for the same day.
 Contacts will only get their defaulted survey based on their Trigger Field.
 Great for different contacts that are triggered for different surveys.
+You will still need to go to the Queue page to double check your intended contacts and send off the surveys.

 No Longer Surveying